thosgood/this-weeks-finds/markdown/101-151/week102.md

 M(g,n) = BG(g,n)

-where \"B\" means \"classifying space\".
-There\'s a natural inclusion
+where "B" means "classifying space".
+There's a natural inclusion

 G(g,n) → G(g+1,n)

 defined by sewing an torus with two punctures onto your genus-g surface with n punctures, which increases the genus by 1.
-Let\'s define G(∞,n) to be direct limit as g → ∞, and let
+Let's define G(∞,n) to be direct limit as g → ∞, and let

 M(∞,n) = BG(∞,n).